10 Best Lightweight Backpacks of 2019

-TOP LID - Many lightweight backpacks don’t have top lids these days in order to reduce weight.
+TOP LID - Many lightweight backpacks don’t have a top lid these days in order to reduce weight.
 Instead, they use roll-top closures, clips, and straps to keep gear secure, which is very effective.
-I do recommend a couple of packs with top lids, but if you don’t have one, you probably won’t miss it.
+We do recommend a couple of packs with top lids, but if you don’t have one, you probably won’t miss it.

 STERNUM STRAP - Sternum straps are included on most backpacks these days.
 They give you the option to connect your shoulder straps across your chest for a more secure feel.
 It’s a nice touch when the sternum strap has an elastic section for a little give and the clip has an emergency whistle built in.

-LOAD LIFTER STRAPS - Load lifter straps can be used to pull the tops of your shoulder straps back towards your backpack.
+LOAD LIFTER STRAPS - Load lifter straps can be used to pull the tops of your shoulder straps towards the backpack.
 This will take some of the downward pressure off your shoulder straps and transfer it to the front of your shoulders and chest.
-Many lightweight backpacks don’t have them and they aren't really necessary if you’re carrying a light load.
+Many lightweight backpacks don’t have load lifter straps these days and they’re not really necessary if you’re carrying a light load.

 TREKKING POLE & ICE AXE LOOPS - Trekking pole and ice axe loops are a nice touch.
 They make it easy to stow your sticks when you’re not using them.
 We find that we use ours quite often and many of the bags we recommend come with them built in.